 Celebes Rainbowfish (Marosatherina ladigesi)

 It would be best if you did not house Celebes Rainbowfish in a tank with fin nippers.
 Their fins are so intricate and can vary on each individual.
 It is often difficult to know whether a fin has been damaged or not because as males mature, their fins may separate and change length naturally.
 Rounded edges on the splits are an excellent indication not to be alarmed.
-Unfortunately, their elaborate fins also mean that they are more susceptible to certain diseases such as fin rot, which may come without warning.
-Therefore you must always have the appropriate medications to hand.
+Unfortunately, their elaborate fins also make them more susceptible to certain diseases such as fin rot, which may come without warning.

-Like some other Rainbowfish species, they can be rather skittish and will do much better when kept in shoals of at least six to eight individuals, preferably more.
-You will also inspire the males to display their best colours in the company of conspecifics.
-It would be better if you kept 2 to 3 females for every male.
+These Rainbowfish can be skittish, so they do best in shoals of at least six to eight individuals, preferably more.
+You will also inspire the males to display their best colours in the company of other males.
+Ideally, you would want to keep 2 to 3 females for every male.

-Celebes Rainbowfish have slender bodies with colour blends of blues and golds that are rather charming to the eye.
+The Celebes Rainbowfish have slender bodies and a blend of blues and golds, making them especially attractive.
 Their fins are dainty and translucent on mature males.
 They have two dorsal fins with a sail-like effect; one is small and black, and the other is larger and two-toned.

 |Scientific Name||Marosatherina ladigesi|